tomdalling/old-tomdalling.com/resources/blog-posts/2013-01-21_04-cameras-vectors-and-input.markdown

 understanding of vectors is the first step towards implementing some physics.

 <blockquote class="pull-right">
-  To use a mathematical definition, a vector is a <em>direction</em> with a
+  To use a pseudo-mathematical sort of definition, a vector is a
-  <em>magnitude</em>.
+  <em>direction</em> with a <em>magnitude</em>.
 </blockquote>

 So, what is a vector?
-To use a mathematical definition, a vector is a *direction* with a *magnitude*.
+To use a pseudo-mathematical sort of definition, a vector is a *direction* with a *magnitude*.
 A vector can point in any direction.
-It can be up, down, left, right, towards the donut shop, north, south-south west, etc.
-Any direction you can point your finger is a valid direction for a 3D vector.
+It can be up, down, left, right, towards the donut shop, north, south-south west, etc. Any direction you can point your finger is a valid direction for a 3D vector.
 The other part of a vector, the magnitude, is the length or size of the vector.

 The easiest way to visualise a vector is to draw it.
 Vectors are typically drawn as arrows.
 The arrow head tells you the direction of the vector, and the